Brand

 Decks and documents.
 Section titles, slide titles, page numbers, cover display, metric big-numbers.

 Web.
-Hero heads, slide titles on the home page, positioning statements.
-Body headers on web stay in Lato display weights — Oswald is reserved for hero-level emphasis.
+Hero heads, slide titles, positioning statements.
+Body headers on web stay in Lato display weights — Rift is reserved for hero-level and wordmark emphasis.

 Weights